Seppli11/ZHAW-Summary/summaries/24FS/CCP2/12_factors.md

 Development, staging and production environment should be as similar as possible.
 This enables effective continuous delivery and deployment and avoid gaps between development and production.

-* Avoid time gap: Write code and have it deployed in hours
+* Avoid time gap: Write code and have it deployed within hours
 * Avoid personnel gap: developers who wrote code are closely involved in deploying it and watching its behaviour in production
 * Avoid tool gap: Use the same tools in development and production